kjwamlex/audioX2P-Beta/README.md

 - X2P rather than Bass Detection System.

 X2P fully analyzes audio file and turns them into numbers that can be used to be played on Taptic Engine using Core Haptics.
-It optimizes its haptics for each music file so that music feels great in your hands.
+It optimizes its haptics for each music file so that music feels great in your hands and deliver incredible details.

 - Performance and Energy